 \section{Abstract}

 To reach human level intelligence, learning algorithms need to incorporate causal reasoning.
-But identifying causality, and particularly counterfactual reasoning, remains an elusive task.
-In this paper, we make progress on this task by utilizing instrumental variables (IVs).
-IVs are a classic tool for mitigating bias from unobserved confounders when estimating causal effects.
-While IV methods have been extended to non-separable structural models at the population level, existing approaches to counterfactual prediction typically assume additive noise in the outcome.
-In this paper, we show that under standard IV assumptions, along with the assumptions that latent noises in treatment and outcome are strictly monotonic and jointly Gaussian, the treatment–outcome relationship becomes uniquely identifiable from observed data.
-This enables counterfactual inference even in non-separable models.
-We implement our approach by training a normalizing flow to maximize the likelihood of the observed data, demonstrating accurate recovery of the underlying outcome function.
-We call our method \textit{Flow IV}.
+But identifying causality, and particularly counterfactual reasoning, remains elusive.
+In this paper, we make progress on counterfactual inference in nonseparable outcome models by utilizing \acp{IV}. \acp{IV} are a classic tool for mitigating bias from unobserved confounders when estimating causal effects.
+While \ac{IV} methods for effect estimation have been extended to nonseparable outcome models under different assumptions, existing \ac{IV} approaches to counterfactual prediction typically assume one-dimensional outcomes and additive noise.
+In this paper, we show that under standard \ac{IV} assumptions, along with the assumption that the outcome function is invertible and has a triangular structure, then the treatment–outcome relationship becomes identifiable from observed data.
+We furthermore propose a method to learn the outcome function utilizing normalizing flows.
+This outcome function estimator can then be used to perform counterfactual inference.
+We refer to the method as \textit{Flow IV}.